wearemd/static-site-starter/README.md

 💡 This command will also install dependencies on first run and when `package.json` or `yarn.lock` files are updated.

 ### Build
-Build HTML, CSS and JavaScript to `site/`.
+Build everything with Webpack and Gulp production environment to `site/`.

 ```
 make buid